MicrosoftDocs/dataexplorer-docs/data-explorer/set-timeout-limits.md

 ### Prerequisites

 * A Microsoft account or an Azure Active Directory user identity.
 An Azure subscription isn't required.
-* Access to an Azure Data Explorer cluster and database.
-If needed, [create a free cluster and database](start-for-free-web-ui.md).
+* An Azure Data Explorer cluster and database.
+You can [create a free cluster](start-for-free-web-ui.md) or [create a full cluster](create-cluster-database-portal.md).
+To decide which is best for you, check the [feature comparison](start-for-free.md#feature-comparison).

 ### Set timeout length